honeydatax/httpservice/README.md

 # x code
-x code a html file creater easy code

-came to build you version on xcode
+http
+web service
+used in this sample is a compiler to run online txt2com

+useful if you want to learnto build a game motor basede